fjebaker/blog/pages/2022-03-circular-orbits.md

 ### Future work

-The next step is to apply this work to modified Kerr metrics, and to assemble a full pipeline for either deriving and wrapping symbolic expressions into Julia functions (related to cleaning the SageMath notebooks), or a pipeline for automatic orbit discovery in the integrator ecosystem (related to committing the above Julia code).
+The next step is to apply this work to general static, axis-symmetric spacetimes and modified Kerr metrics, and to assemble a full pipeline for either deriving and wrapping symbolic expressions into Julia functions, or a pipeline for automatic orbit discovery in the integrator ecosystem.
 This will then be used to calculate the redshift values for geometrically thin discs in the equatorial plane, to move the integrator in the direction of _observational results purely from metrics_.

 Another avenue to later explore are the class of spherical orbits, which are not constrained to the equatorial plane, but nevertheless are able to maintain a constant radius.